-- Ki Attacks: His skills are rudimentary compared to Oogway's, but he blows open a rock with chi during his fight with Tai Lung and apparently knows the Wuxi Finger Hold.
+- Ki Manipulation: His skills are rudimentary compared to Oogway's, but he blows open a rock with chi during his fight with Tai Lung and apparently knows the Wuxi Finger Hold.

 - Meaningful Name: "Shifu" (師父) means "master".
 Word of God has said his name was chosen for it translating to "Father Teacher", which Shifu was originally developed to be: Po's adoptive father as well as teacher (which was also the reasoning behind casting him as a red panda), "so the sentiment is still there even though the story point is not".